wfailla/un-orchestrator/orchestrator/README_RUN.md

     This graph is written according to the original NF-FG definition (WP5-based).

-## How to start xDPd to work with the un-orchestrator
+## How to start xDPd with DPDK support to work with the un-orchestrator

 Set up DPDK (after each reboot of the physical machine), in order to: